 Here you’ll find the Anne Frank House, where 13 year-old Anne Frank hid with her family for two years during the Nazi occupation of the Netherlands and wrote her famous diary.

 Mr. Jordaan — Located at Bloemgracht, an enchanting 17th century canal off of the Prinsengracht slightly off the beaten track.
 In the heart of the Jordaan, the sassy, smart village in midtown which is upmarket, residential and perfectly safe to wander around in the early hours.
 A real travellers haven with cosy and welcoming rooms, the hotel is kitschy in a funky, modern way with complimentary tea/coffee and lemon/mint water served all day in the breakfast area.
 Other amenities are breakfast for a fee, and bike rental.

-Hotel Cappuccino — Located on the first to fifth floor of this beautifully restored building in the heart of Jordaan.
+Il Fiore — Located on the first to fifth floor of this beautifully restored building in the heart of Jordaan.
 Feel at home in this cozy, safe beacon in the picturesque Jordaan district, a quiet, historic neighborhood with all the major hotspots within walking distance.
 The serene, minimalist rooms with monochromatic decor have free Wi-Fi with breakfast included.
 There’s a top-floor retro eatery that offers city views, along with a hip rooftop bar and a trendy cafe.
-An animal friendly hotel with rooms available to include pets and a specialised pet menu available with room service.
+An animal friendly hotel with rooms available to include pets and a specialized pet menu available with room service.